taosdata/TDengine/docs/en/10-programming/01-connect/04-rust.md

 {{#include docs/examples/rust/cloud-example/src/main.rs}}
 ```

+Then you can execute `cargo run` to test the connection.
 For how to write data and query data, please refer to [Data In](https://docs.tdengine.com/cloud/data-in/) and [Data Out](https://docs.tdengine.com/cloud/data-out/).

 For more details about how to write or query data via REST API, please check [REST API](https://docs.tdengine.com/cloud/programming/connector/rest-api/).